 Most Sacramento-area cities, as well as the county, prohibit dispensaries and all commercial marijuana activity.

-The City of Sacramento currently allows commercial businesses in various roles, including dispensaries, deliveries, cultivation, and manufacturing, in specific zones within the city, and is planning to issue permits for commercial marijuana businesses beginning in 2018, once state regulations are finalized.
-More information is available on the website of the Department of Finance’s Office of Cannabis Policy & Enforcement (www.cityofsacramento.org/Finance/Revenue/Sacramento-Marijuana-Information).
+The City of Sacramento currently allows commercial businesses in various roles, including dispensaries, deliveries, cultivation, and manufacturing, in specific zones within the city, and city-issued permits are now available.
+More information is available on the website of the Department of Finance’s Office of Cannabis Policy & Enforcement (http://www.cityofsacramento.org/Finance/Revenue/Sacramento-Marijuana-Information/Business-Information).